smartdevicelink/sdl_hmi_integration_guidelines/docs/BasicCommunication/PolicyUpdate/index.md

 ## PolicyUpdate

+Type
-Type: Function
+: Function

+Sender
-Sender: SDL
+: SDL

+Purpose
-Purpose: Inform HMI about the Policy Table Update (PTU) mechanism is triggered on SDL
+: Inform HMI about the Policy Table Update (PTU) mechanism is triggered on SDL

 ### Request